Skip to main content

 You can connect to a CIFS Share using any of the following methods.

-Step One Is Always Confirm the Source Verify that the message is coming from the person's real email address.
-In Outlook, you need to hover over the name to see the email address.
-One of the most common tricks scammers use is to attach a real person's name to a fraudulent email address.
+Confirm the Source Verify that the message is coming from the person's real email address.
+In email readers and devices that do not display the actual address, hover over the Sender’s name to reveal what follows the @ symbol.
+Scammers frequently attach a real person's name to a fraudulent email…

 You can learn information about web addresses (URLs) by looking at some of their components.
 Finding the Important Parts of a Complex Address In a complicated address, like http://cornell.astromundo.com/Lcons/small/emailchange/, the real domain is always positioned before the first slash.